 What is your experience when it comes to treating patients?
 Do they trust the treatment?

 Patients though initially averse, have started taking Ayurveda seriously as the first call for treatment.
-At times when i was in doubt, my patients had the belief that they are at the right place.
-In today’s time, the patients are very smart, they can easily gauge the knowledge of a doctor.
+At times when I was in doubt, my patients had the belief that they are at the right place.
+In today’s time, patients are very smart, they can easily gauge the knowledge of a doctor.
 There is nothing wrong with Ayurveda doctors or medicines, the frame of mind needs to be changed first of the Ayurvedic practitioners before expecting patients to trust the treatment.
-From the graduation time itself, a negative thought is put in mind that Ayurveda is not the first choice which should be changed immediately.
+From the graduation time itself, a negative thought is put in mind that Ayurveda is not the first choice that should be changed immediately.
 If we improve our mindset, there would be no looking back for Ayurveda.

 Any challenge that you face as a practitioner?

 During early days of practice, i had to control my feelings on a lot of aspects.
-Money was an issue during initial practice days.
-A lot of fellow practitioners turned to general practice to get regular patients while i wanted to be a specialist in my field.
+Money was an issue during the initial practice days.
+A lot of fellow practitioners turned to general practice to get regular patients while I wanted to be a specialist in my field.
 When i had started practice in Indore, the atmosphere for Ayurvedic Doctors wasn’t that immense in the city.
-It took time to establish myself, however, my perseverance and dedication to succeed without shortcuts made sure i never took any wrong step in my career.
+It took time to establish myself, however, my perseverance and dedication to succeed without shortcuts made sure I never took any wrong step in my career.
 Since i was sticking to pure Ayurveda, my efforts to establish a Panchakarma center took longer in comparison to the time my colleagues took to set up their clinics.